jefforyamos/Iso20022Library/doc/package/README.md

 For more information about the project, see [the repository](https://github.com/jefforyamos/Iso20022Library).

 This is provided free of charge under a very non-restrictive license as a good-faith contribution to the community.
 Should you find this library useful, we are seeking corporate sponsorship.
-Please email us at [sponsor@beneficialstrategies.com](mailto:sponsor@beneficialstrategies.com) if your company might be willing to contribute this worthy cause.
+Please email us at [sponsor@beneficialstrategies.com](mailto:sponsor@beneficialstrategies.com) if your company might be willing to contribute to this worthy cause.

 If you have questions or concerns about the implementation, please send developer comments or questions to [feedback@beneficialstrategies.com](mailto:feedback@beneficialstrategies.com).